 Plasma is the clear, straw-coloured, liquid portion of blood that remains after cellular components are removed.
-It is separated into therapeutic products such as albumin, clotting factors and immunoglobulins.
+It can be further separated into therapeutic products such as albumin, clotting factors and immunoglobulins.

-NIBSC currently tests all plasma pools for the presence of:
+All plasma pools are tested for the presence of:

 Dependent on which product the plasma pool is being used to produce, additional tests may also be carried out.
 These are for the presence of:

 We use the most sensitive assay or test available and all of our testing is underpinned by the use of our own NIBSC biological standards and reference materials.

 Once the plasma pools have been tested and found free from the presence of blood-borne infectious agents, the pool is certified and the manufacturer may then use this pool to fractionate the various therapeutic proteins.
 These products may be then sent by manufacturers for testing elsewhere in the Institute.

 A manufacturer cannot use a plasma pool without certification from an Official Medicines Control Laboratory (OMCL) such as NIBSC.